-She shares: "The parts or aspects of ourselves that most need our own caring inner attention are often parts that we have most wanted or needed to ignore, push down, turn away from - often feeling that leaving these parts behind is really the only way to survive.
+"The parts or aspects of ourselves that most need our own caring inner attention are often parts that we have most wanted or needed to ignore, push down, turn away from - often feeling that leaving these parts behind is really the only way to survive.
 So, now, to turn toward and embrace these very aspects of the self?
 Very difficult - a life-long task."

 ~ Kathy McGuire

 1. Take a moment to find a comfortable sitting position and close your eyes.
 Notice your breathing going in and out, and sense into the part of your body that is hurting the most.
 A sore or constricted part of your body might be loudly calling for your loving attention.
-Place your hand and breath there for one minute.
+Place your hand and breathe there for one minute.

 2. And now, imagine that you work in a hospital, and a baby or a child has been left on the hospital steps.
 The child is crying.
 Let yourself feel the impact of finding this abandoned child.
-In your imagination, pick up this infant or child, and convey to it, through your body and your heart, and your way of tenderly holding it, that it is safe, and that it is perfectly and truly wanted in this world.
+In your imagination, pick up this infant or child, and convey to it, through your body and your heart, and your way of tenderly holding it, that it is safe, and that it is truly loved and wanted in this world.

 3. Noticing what you do to convey your loving attention to this abandoned child, turn your attention toward the hurting place in your body.
 Convey this same loving attention, without words toward your body, for one minute.